 - A safe place to meet and talk.
 Confidential listening and support.

-- Help to access existing services, activities and resources.
+- Help to access existing community services, activities and resources.

 - Sharing of experiences and concerns about illness and care.